cow-snake/nikke-mg/docs/raids.md

 It consists of brackets based on what day your Union was able to full clear all bosses to level 10.
 The day you clear is very important, altho there is no haste on the first 24 hours, the whole Union should aim to clear it before the next reset if possible.
 If you succeed in doing so, on the next reset, the hard mode will be open, with the same bosses, with increased HP DEF and ATK this time only up to level 3.

-Because of another update, and needed QoL for UR, **the bosses from the current hard mode level are open at all times**.
+Because of another update, and needed QoL for UR, **the bosses on the current hard mode level will be open at all times unless they are dead**.

-Up to 3 attacks per member.
+Up to 3 attacks per guild member.
 It’s best to coordinate with your Union to see who attacks what boss so you can min max the damage spread and get optimum clear times.
 There are a total of 3 levels, with the last boss of the third level having infinite HP, just like Solo Raid bosses.

 It starts every **Friday, on the third/fourth week of the month at 5:00 AM UTC+9** (Server daily reset) until **Thursday, a week later at 05:00 AM UTC+9.** This can change so it’s best to keep an eye out for announcements from your guild.